Common Fire Extinguisher Sizes and Weights in Houston

-Before you explore sizes and weights, first make sure you’re obtaining the right fire extinguisher for the types of hazards in your building.
+Before you explore sizes and weights, first make sure you’re obtaining the right type of fire extinguisher for the common hazards in your building.
 There are five fire extinguisher classifications, including:

 One common example you might find is 2A:10B:C. This is the minimum acceptable fire extinguisher size for many commercial applications, but canisters can be much larger than this.
 Here’s how to read this label:

 - Class A size ratings range from 1 to 40.
 This tells you the water equivalency.
 1 equals 1.25 gallons of water, so in this example, 2A means the extinguisher can put out a fire just as effectively as 2.5 gallons of water.

 - Class B size ratings range from 1 to 640.
 This number estimates the square footage an extinguisher can cover.
 In the above example, 10B indicates that you can expect to douse a fire that had spread to cover 10 square feet.

 - There are no numeric size ratings for fighting Class C, D, or K fires because these classifications simply indicate that the extinguisher is recommended for fighting electrical fires, flammable metal fires, or kitchen fires, respectively.
 If you’re faced with putting out these types of fires, rely on the Class A and Class B size ratings.

 Fire Extinguisher Weights